 Solana is the decentralized Blockchain.
-Solana is built for powering scalable and user-friendly applications.
-It is the fastest Blockchain and the efficient and fastest ecosystem with more than 400 Defi, Web3, and NFTs.
-The happy faces of blockchain development services providers are the actual feedback for Solana.
+Solana is used to create powerful, scalable and user-friendly applications.
+It is the fastest Blockchain including efficient & fastest ecosystem with more than 400 Defi, Web3, and NFTs.
+The happy faces of blockchain development service providers are the actual feedback for Solana.
 The core reason behind its success is efficiency and speed.

 The Solana Blockchain conducts 3000 transactions per second, where it has the superb capability to handle between 50k to 65k transactions per second.
 The difference between Solana and Polygon (Matic) are giving a rivalry to Ethereum whereas each of them possesses some serious qualities.
 Let’s dive into the difference between each of them from the perspective of the NFT development service.